daboehme/caliper-tutorial/tutorial/recording_metadata.md

 in a Caliper profile:

 * Using the [Adiak](https://github.com/LLNL/Adiak) library
-* Using Caliper's metadata name-value API
+* Using Caliper metadata attributes
 * Providing metadata name-value pairs in the Caliper config string
 * Reading metadata name-value pairs from a JSON file